maximemoreillon/ts3_scraper/README.md

 # Credit card transactions scraping robot

-This is a web robot that logs into the web interface linked to my credit card in order to retrieve the list of transactions for the current month.
+This is a web scraper built using puppeteer that logs into the web interface linked to my credit card in order to retrieve the list of transactions for the current month.
-It is build using the NodeJS port of PhantomJS, phantom.